 Brazil, the largest country in Latin America both by population and area, has an online population of nearly 140 million people, almost twofold of second-ranked Mexico, with 85 million users.
 Brazilians also lead the region in terms of monthly internet usage.
 The average duration of monthly internet usage in Brazil was 25.7 hours in 2016; Uruguay closely followed with 25.6 monthly hours.
 In contrast, the region’s average stood at 18.6 hours that year.

-A large share of these hours online is spent on their mobile devices.
-Latin America has the highest daily mobile internet usage in the world.
-Internet users in Latin America spent an average of 3.59 hours on mobile every day.
+A large share of these hours online is spent on mobile devices.
+In 2015, Latin America had the highest daily mobile internet usage in the world.
+Internet users in Latin America spent an average of 3.59 hours on their smartphones every day.
 Users in North America, for example, spent an average of 1.84 hours.
 In 2016, just over 60 percent of mobile phone users accessed the internet from their mobile phone in Latin America, a figure which is expected to grow in the next years.

 One of the most popular online activities throughout the region is participating in social media.
 As of 2016, Facebook is the second most popular website in Latin America based on number of unique visitors, only behind Google Sites.
 In total, there were an estimated 260 million social network users throughout the Latin American countries in 2016.